CMU Children's School

 Because health guidelines prohibit our serving food in communal ways, each child will need to bring a snack, a lunch, and a full water bottle to school, though water bottles can be refilled from our water coolers as needed.
 We will allow taste testing as part of lessons, with adults responsible for preparing and serving the food, and use of all recommended food safety guidelines.

 Educators will continue to use the enhanced cleaning procedures for classroom materials and high-touch surfaces throughout the day.
-CMU will continue their usual overnight cleaning of bathrooms, sinks, floors, etc. throughout the school, as well as providing the new midday cleaning service for bathrooms, high touch surfaces, etc.
+CMU will continue their usual overnight cleaning of bathrooms, sinks, floors, etc. throughout the school, as well as providing midday cleaning service for bathrooms, high touch areas, etc.

-Since Fall 2020, we have been spending as much time as possible outdoors as one way of mitigating the spread of COVID-19.
-We will continue that practice this year.
 To enhance indoor ventilation, CMU installed screens on all of the Children’s School windows that open, as well as on the Kindergarten door to the Reflection Garden.
 We keep these windows open as much as possible.
-Last year, Carnegie Mellon also installed enhanced technology on the old HVAC (heating, ventilation, and air conditioning) system for the Children’s School spaces to improve indoor environmental quality.
+Carnegie Mellon also installed enhanced technology on the old HVAC (heating, ventilation, and air conditioning) system for the Children’s School spaces to improve indoor environmental quality.
 This bipolar needlepoint ionization system further improves the filtration and has been proven to deactivate the virus.
 With this enhancement on the HVAC system serving the Children’s School, the windows can be closed in extreme cold weather.
-A brief video explaining how needlepoint bipolar ionization works is available.
-This CMU article also explains the system and includes a shorter video about the technology.
+CMU also provided the school with room air purifiers (one per 360 square feet of space) to reduce the risk of airborne coronavirus transmission.

-Because of CMU’s classroom capacity limits, parent visits to the school will be limited and scheduled.
-If pandemic conditions permit on Wednesday, September 1st, one parent or guardian from each family may attend the classroom orientation and meet the teachers in person, while others attend remotely.
+Parent visits to the school will continue to be limited and scheduled.
 Each child may visit the classroom with one or more adult family members at a scheduled time prior to the beginning of school.
-During the school year, educators will offer opportunities for school visits to celebrate birthdays, attend parent-teacher conferences, etc., but we will not be hosting large group events in person.
+During the school year, educators will offer opportunities for school visits to celebrate birthdays, attend parent-teacher conferences, etc., but we will wait to determine whether we can host large group events in person.